Skip to content

 Impact of Supply Chain Disruptions

-The COVID-19 pandemic has highlighted the vulnerability of global supply chains to disruptions.
-According to a report by the Business Continuity Institute, 73% of organizations experienced at least one supply chain disruption in 2020, with 43% reporting financial losses as a result.
-Effective risk management frameworks help organizations identify and mitigate supply chain risks, ensuring business continuity and resilience in the face of disruptions.
+The COVID-19 pandemic brought to light how vulnerable global supply chains are to disruptions.
+According to a report by the Business Continuity Institute, 73% of organizations experienced at least one incident with their supply chain in 2020, with 43% reporting financial losses as a result.

 Emerging Technologies and Threats